 “In Jesus Christ, the great I AM, we have all that we need!”
 (Wiersbe, 25)

 “Do not read the Gospels as a record merely of the past, but as a transcript of what he is ever doing.
-Each miracle and parable and trait is a specimen of eternal facts, which are taking place by myriads, at every moment of the day and night, the achievements of the ever-living, ever-working Lord.”5
+Each miracle and parable and trait is a specimen of eternal facts, which are taking place by myriads, at every moment of the day and night, the achievements of the ever-living, ever-working Lord.”
+(Meyer, 260-61)

 God never changes.
 His grace never leaves.
 His mood never sways.
 He’s always the same.
-As John Gill writes, “In his nature, love, grace, and fullness, He is the invariable and unchangeable I AM.”
+As John Gill writes, “In his nature, love, grace, and fullness, he is the invariable and unchangeable I AM.”
 That is why we’re able to “run and not be weary . . . walk and not faint.”
 (Isa.
 40:30-31 ESV)

-- Wiersbe, Warren.
-Jesus in the Present Tense: The I AM Statements of Christ.
-Colorado Springs, CO: David C Cook, 2011.
-11. Print.
+Warren Wiersbe, Jesus in the Present Tense: The I AM Statements of Christ (Colorado Springs, CO: David C Cook, 2011).